-The days leading up to and following Thanksgiving are the busiest travel days of the year in the U.S. Millions of Americans pass through airports and embark on interstate road trips for one day of giving thanks and eating turkey.
-Those heading in the direction of Washington, D.C., are in for a treat because the capital city (and nearby neighborhoods in Maryland and Northern Virginia) is simply brimming with restaurants serving up elevated versions of the traditional feast.
+Those who will be spending Thanksgiving 2019 in Washington, D.C., are in for a real treat because the capital city (and nearby neighborhoods in Maryland and Northern Virginia) is simply brimming with restaurants serving up elevated versions of the traditional feast.

-From prix fixe menus to buffets and turkey à la carte, you can find something to satisfy any palette and budget in Washington, D.C., this Thanksgiving.
-Eating out on this food-driven holiday, after all, is commonplace.
-After the pumpkin pie digests, perhaps you'll even be in the mood for a Turkey Trot (or, rather, just to watch one) or to go on a walking tour of Christmas lights around the city (by the way, there are plenty).
+From prix fixe menus to buffets and turkey à la carte, you can find something to satisfy any palate and budget in Washington, D.C., this Thanksgiving.
+After the pumpkin pie digests, perhaps you'll even be in the mood for a Turkey Trot (or, perhaps, just watch one) or a walking tour of Christmas lights around the city (by the way, there are plenty).
 Don't forget to make a reservation to ensure you get your comfort food fix on the big day.

-Unlike other towns that all but close down for the indulgent, autumnal holiday, Washington, D.C., is alive with the aroma of roast turkey and all the subsequent activities.
-2019's top picks include:
+Unlike other towns that all but close down for the indulgent, autumnal holiday, Washington, D.C., is alive with the aroma of roast turkey and holiday activities.
+This year's top picks include:

 - BLT Steak DC: This popular steakhouse is known for being hearty, so you know you won't be leaving hungry.
 Choose between three entrees (turkey, prime rib, and cod) and a slew of appetizers, sides, and desserts for $82 per adult.

-- Bourbon Steak: Located inside the Four Seasons Hotel in Georgetown, this restaurant will offer a sophisticated take on Thanksgiving fare (oysters, crab cakes, and truffles are all part of the menu) for $125 per adult.
+- Bourbon Steak: Located inside the Four Seasons Hotel in Georgetown, this restaurant offers a sophisticated take on Thanksgiving fare (oysters, crab cakes, and truffles are all part of the menu) for $125 per adult.

 - Carmines: This legendary New York City Italian restaurant offers a turkey to feed six to eight people (trimmings included) to enjoy in the dining room or at home.
 It's $250 per family either way.